 Let's face it: listening to other peoples' vacation stories can be pretty boring, so talking to friends about your trip for any real length of time can be a challenge.
 When you're battling the post-travel blues, though, this can be a blessing in disguise.
 Meet up with a friend and chat about what you've been up to in your time apart.
 Sure, you'll get to share stories from your travels, but you'll also get to hear about the fun things they've been up to while you've been gone.
 This will help keep you distracted and lessen your attention on how you wish you were still abroad.

 4. Attempt to Maintain the Mindset of a Traveller

-When you travel, if you're anything like me, you'll find yourself with a different mindset.
-On the road, I'm all about trying new things, signing up for fun experiences, and eating as much good food as possible.
-When I'm living somewhere, I tend to eat at home, fall into a routine, and rarely sign up to try anything new.
-Because I work online, I sometimes don't even leave the house for an entire week straight!
-This lifestyle definitely doesn't help to boost my mood.
+When you travel, you'll often find yourself with a different mindset.
+On the road, you may be all about trying new things, signing up for fun experiences, and eating as much good food as possible.
+But when you live somewhere, you tend to eat at home, fall into a routine, and rarely sign up to try anything new.
+This lifestyle definitely doesn't help to boost one's mood.

 5. Travel in Your Backyard

 Who says that the travel has to end when you return home?
 After returning home, make a plan to start exploring where you live as if you were a tourist.
 Take a walking tour, jump on a tour bus, take a cooking class, visit the most famous monuments, and take tons of photos.
 You could even plan a museum-hopping day to learn more about the history of your home town.

 After traveling and returning home with this mindset, you might just find that your home town is a fascinating place to visit.

 Relive your vacation by sharing your photos with friends on Facebook and/or Instagram.
 It'll make you feel as though you're being productive and cheer you up as you look back on your happy memories.
 Be careful with your privacy settings if you're not comfortable with sharing your vacation with the entire world, though.